sethgreen23/Codewars.com_mySolutions/JS/README.md

 But what if we started with [0, 0, 1] as a signature?
 As starting with [0, 1] instead of [1, 1] basically shifts the common Fibonacci sequence by once place, you may be tempted to think that we would get the same sequence shifted by 2 places, but that is not the case and we would get:
 [0, 0, 1, 1, 2, 4, 7, 13, 24, ...]

+# TortoiseRacing
+Two tortoises named A and B must run a race.
+A starts with an average speed of 720 feet per hour.
+Young B knows she runs faster than A, and furthermore has not finished her cabbage.
+When she starts, at last, she can see that A has a 70 feet lead but B's speed is 850 feet per hour.
+How long will it take B to catch A?
+More generally: given two speeds v1 (A's speed, integer > 0) and v2 (B's speed, integer > 0) and a lead g (integer > 0) how long will it take B to catch A?
+The result will be an array [hour, min, sec] which is the time needed in hours, minutes and seconds (round down to the nearest second) or a string in some languages.